 Several papers study strategic issues when a small or a finite number of consumers simultaneously make vaccination decisions.
 Xu (1999) studies effects of vaccine innovations.
-As in Brito, Sheshinski and Intriligator, each consumer incurs a variable and private cost to get vaccinated.
+As in Brito, Sheshinski and Intriligator (1991), each consumer incurs a variable and private cost to get vaccinated.
 A vaccine may eliminate illness disutility, but only succeeds with some probability.
-Vaccine improvement is defined by an increase in the https://www.cdc.gov/vaccines/schedules/ effectiveness probability.
+Vaccine improvement is defined by an increase in the effectiveness probability.
 Xu (1999), however, assumes that there are only a finite number of consumers.
-The complex consumer strategic responses do not allow a monotone effect of vaccine improvement on vaccination rate.
-By contrast, I separate vaccine improvement into benefit enhancement, side-effect reduction, and infection likelihood reduction.
-These partitions allow me to draw unambiguous conclusions.
+The complex consumer strategic responses do not yield a monotone effect of vaccine improvement on vaccination rate.
+By contrast, I separate vaccine improvement into benefit enhancement, side-effect reduction, and infection-likelihood reduction.
+These different aspects allow me to draw unambiguous conclusions.